tomtseng/georegions/README.md

 * Run the server: `rails server`
 * Navigate to `localhost:3000`

-## Potential Speedups
-* Split the zipcode regions into smaller polygons
-* PostgreSQL vs. MySQL

 ## Problems
 * Distances are currently calculated by straight line on the Web Mercator projection.
 However, these rhumb lines are, in general, not the shortest paths.
 A true shortest path will be curved upon projection.
+(This is not significant for small distances.)
 * Distances are only locally true because I am currently scaling distances solely based on the latitude of the original point.
 Given a large radius in which latitude changes a lot, the scale factor may change significantly.
+  (Again, insignificant for small distance)
 * MySQL is not as powerful as PostGIS.
 For example, I am finding regions nearby a point by using `ST_Intersect` after calling `ST_Buffer` on a point, which is less efficient and less transparent than just using PostGIS's `ST_DWithin`.